25 Best Things to Do in Sequoia & Kings Canyon National Park

 By and large, Sequoia National Park is more popular than Kings Canyon, which I believe can be summed up in one word: accessibility.

-That being said, it’s not hard to get into the big trees with very little effort.
-In fact, many of the most popular destinations require very little hiking, if at all.
+This is why I like to say that it’s really not hard to get into the big trees, and many of the most popular destinations require very little—if any—hiking.

 Kings Canyon National Park

-Compared to Sequoia National Park, Kings Canyon is very much the exact opposite.
+Compared to Sequoia National Park, Kings Canyon is similar in some ways, yet very different in others.

 Sequoia National Park